Sweet Dog

 Life-threatening emergency

-• Retching on an empty stomach with a belly that swells and hardens
+• Retching with nothing coming up, with a belly that swells and hardens

-• Unable to breathe, blue gums, paws brought to the mouth
+• Unable to breathe, blue gums, pawing at the mouth

-Your dog is choking (he's panicking, bringing his paws to his mouth, his gums are turning blue), his belly is swelling with retching on an empty stomach, or you suspect a toxic object: this is a life-threatening emergency.
+Your dog is choking (panicking, pawing at the mouth, gums turning blue), their belly is swelling with retching and nothing coming up, or you suspect something toxic: this is a life-threatening emergency.

-3. Animal Poison Control: what to do in case of ingestion, ASPCA Animal Poison Control Center
+2. Animal Poison Control: what to do if your pet swallows something, ASPCA Animal Poison Control Center

 Frequently asked questions